JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ## What are mocks and stubs?

 **Mocks** are essentially test doubles of an object that we place inside of our tests.
 They operate exactly as they are told to, and report back to you what happened in the test.
-"Test double" may not be the best term to describe them now that I've thought about it...
-They're more akin to a spy.

 **Stubs** are hardcoded responses that we can force into our test code that allow us to easily test a function fully, without having to configure the rest of the environment to achieve all of the possible outcomes. _[Here is a good summary](https://stackoverflow.com/a/463305/9333764) of mocking and stubbing if you'd like more info._

 There are 2 primary reasons I use mocking and stubbing.
-First, there is a significant reduction in boilerplate code we need to write to configure the tests to run as expected.
+First, there is a significant reduction in the amount of boilerplate code required to configure each test.
 Second, we can automate tests verifying a code path was executed that is not easily done without the mock.

 <br/>
 <br/>